 Step back in time…

 Rock Ledge Ranch Historic Site, a living history farm and museum, depicts life in the Pikes Peak Region from the perspective of the people who lived here.
-Four time periods are interpreted at the Ranch: c.
-1800 American Indian Area (Ute and Plains Indian cultures); late 1860’s Galloway Homestead; 1880’s Rock Ledge House and working farm; the 1907 Orchard House, a country estate; and a working blacksmith shop.
+Four time periods are interpreted at the Ranch: 1800 American Indian Area (Ute and Plains Indian cultures); Late 1860’s Galloway Homestead; 1880’s Rock Ledge House and working farm; the 1907 Orchard House, a country estate; and a working blacksmith shop.
 Some of the Smith’s hand-forged items are available for sale in Heritage Shop, run by the Living History Association, which offers other goods that reflect the visitor’s experience.

 As a volunteer or docent, you make history a living experience for Ranch visitors.
 Docents dress in period-appropriate clothing and demonstrate everyday life in a “simpler time,” which you will discover the 19th century was not.